skoczen/django-seo-js/README.md

 # Releases

+### 0.2.4 - August 12, 2014

+* Adds a few more user agents to the defaults, per #7, and the suggestion of [andrewebdev](https://github.com/andrewebdev)

 ### 0.2.3 - May 28, 2014

 * Adds an optional `SEO_JS_IGNORE_EXTENSIONS` setting that contains a list of extensions to ignore, thanks to the suggestion by [thoop](https://github.com/thoop).